genderdoog/doppelganger/README.md

 - **MacOS:** `open index.html`
 - **Linux:** `xdg-open index.html`

+Alternatively, run a local http server such as `python -m http.server 8000`, then navigate to it via your web browser.

 ## Contributing
 If you are able to somehow decipher my slop and GPT-4o's slop, contributions are welcome!